 What Can Be Expected in the Long Term?

 is very good.
-Patients can expect to make a full recovery, and the parasites should
+You can expect to make a full recovery, and the parasites should

-weakened immune system are dire.
-The infection can be fatal in these patients if a diagnosis is delayed.
+weakened immune system are very serious.
+The infection can be fatal in these people

 How Can I Prevent Strongyloidiasis?

 good personal hygiene and using sanitary facilities when traveling to warm or